From Burnout to Business Owner

 I didn’t have savings, or know what was coming next.
 I don’t come from money, had a lot of student debt and no safety net.
 But I knew if I stayed in that job, I would end up killing myself in some manner or another.

-I took piecemeal work to survive, and a series of corporate jobs that weren’t ideal but paid the bills and padded the resume.
+I tried freelancing but had no ideal what I was doing.
+I took piecemeal work to survive and couldn’t pay my bills, so then I took a series of corporate jobs that weren’t ideal but paid the bills and padded the resume.

 I started to breathe a little, and to see brief flashes of a life worth living.